 The Competition Sponsors are Michigan First Credit Union and Currency Marketing who own and operate Young & Free Michigan.
 The scholarship awards are funded by Michigan First Foundation.

-- Be a member of Michigan First Credit Union in good standing.
+- A member in “good standing” with Michigan First Credit Union Member.

-- Be a legal resident of the United States.
+- A legal resident of the United States of America.

 Each entrant in a high school student category must:

 - Be currently attending a high school as a Senior in the state of Michigan

 - Currently attending high school as a senior anywhere in the United States provided you were a member of Michigan First Credit Union in good standing prior to January 9, 2017.

 Each entrant in the college student category must: